Estimating Reeb chords using microlocal sheaf theory: Introduction

 \subsubsection{Persistence structure}

 For more careful analysis on the differentials of the chain complexes so as to prove Theorem \ref{displaceable} and \ref{squeeze}, we will consider the extra $\mathbb{R}$-factor corresponding to the action filtration of Reeb chords.
-Indeed we should not only consider numerical invariants, but construct a persistence module $\mathscr{H}om_{(-\infty,+\infty)}$ and study the persistence structure, as in \cite{Proximitypersist,PolShe,UsherZpersist,AsanoIke,Zhang}, and in particular following Dimitroglou Rizell-Sullivan \cite{RizSpersist}.
+Indeed, we should not only consider numerical invariants, but construct a persistence module $\mathscr{H}om_{(-\infty,+\infty)}$ and study the persistence structure, as in \cite{PolShe,UsherZpersist,KSpersist,Zhang}, and in particular following Dimitroglou Rizell-Sullivan \cite{RizSpersist} in Floer theory and Asano-Ike \cite{AsanoIke} in sheaf theory.